heyoeyo/muggled_dpt/README.md

 ### Simple example

-Here is an [example](https://github.com/heyoeyo/muggled_dpt/blob/main/simple_examples/depth_prediction.py) of using the model to generate an inverse depth map from an image:
+Here's an [example](https://github.com/heyoeyo/muggled_dpt/blob/main/simple_examples/depth_prediction.py) of using the model to generate an inverse depth map from an image:

 ```python
 import cv2